 From there, taking the knowledge she learned and contacts she made, R. Shelley pursued her dream.
 While working as an intern at several studios, she was granted some recording time and thus her first album was born.
 Over the course of 48 hours, ‘Sink or Swim’ – her debut five-song EP – came into fruition.
 In it, R. Shelley channels the acoustic sound of City and Colour paired with the sweet vocal style of Colbie Caillat.

 It wasn’t long before R. Shelley began to build a local fan base.
 ‘Sink or Swim’ was picked up on College radio, charting on Earshot.
 The EP was also picked up by Alan Cross featured on his blog ‘A Journal of Musical Things’, and landed her many local interviews including CHRY The New Wax Show and CIUT Unsigned U of T Radio.

-Currently, R. Shelley is back at the drawing board working on her new album ‘Break Through’.
+Currently, R. Shelley is back at the drawing board working on new music.
 After numerous ups and downs and a lot of self-discovery, she is back with an abundance of songs that represent the singer, her struggles and breakthroughs.